History of the Mosses

 On the Mosses, the BogLIFE project support has meant that drains could be moved so they go around the edges of the Moss rather than through them This works to raise the water levels on the Moss, holding rainwater and “slowing the flow” to sites downstream.
 Invasive species such as birch, pine and bracken have been removed.
-The Natural England team are using a technique called cell bunding that captures the rainwater needed for Sphagnum moss growth that will, over time, create more peat.
+The Natural England team have used a technique called cell bunding that captures the rainwater needed for Sphagnum moss growth that will, over time, create more peat.

 Bio-diversity on the Mosses Increases